Skip to main content

 When Do You Need a Arbitration Agreement (Australia)?

-An Arbitration Agreement should be entered into whenever parties to a commercial or legal relationship wish to ensure that any future disputes are resolved through binding arbitration rather than court proceedings.
+An Arbitration Agreement should be entered into whenever parties to a commercial or legal relationship wish to confirm that any future disputes are resolved through binding arbitration rather than court proceedings.
 The decision to include an arbitration clause is most often made at the outset of a commercial relationship — incorporated into the main contract as an arbitration clause or set out in a separate standalone arbitration agreement.

 Common situations where an Australian arbitration agreement is particularly valuable include: international commercial contracts — where at least one party has its place of business outside Australia and enforcement of a court judgment overseas would be uncertain, whereas an arbitral award can be enforced in over 170 New York Convention countries; joint venture and shareholders' agreements — where the parties wish to keep any dispute confidential and have it resolved by an arbitrator with expertise in commercial or corporate law; construction and infrastructure contracts — where disputes often involve technical questions of engineering, delay analysis, or cost assessment, and where the parties prefer arbitrators with construction industry expertise (noting that some construction disputes are governed by the Security of Payment regime under state-based Acts, which is separate from and may override private arbitration agreements); technology, licensing, and intellectual property agreements — where disputes may involve confidential technical information or commercial secrets that the parties do not wish to expose in public court proceedings; and financial services and banking contracts — where parties prefer the finality and expertise of international arbitration to the uncertainty of multi-jurisdictional litigation.